m-pilia/m-pilia.github.io/posts/_posts/2018-09-17-volume-raycasting.md

 </div>

 Once the entry and exit points are computed, we are ready for the second pass.
-This time we will render a full-screen quad, binding the entry end exit points to a couple of texture units.
-For each fragment we will sample the entry end exit points, compute the ray direction, given by their difference, and gather samples along the path of the ray through the volume.
+This time we will render a full-screen quad, binding the entry and exit points to a couple of texture units.
+For each fragment we will sample the entry and exit points, compute the ray direction, given by their difference, and gather samples along the path of the ray through the volume.
 We set a step length defining the distance between the samples, whose value offers a compromise